7 min read · Cost

 Quick Answers

-Tested assemblies (cladding + sheathing + insulation + framing + interior finish) are rated as a system; we install the cladding side to a listed system, not as standalone material.
+Tested assemblies combining cladding, sheathing, insulation, framing, and interior finish are rated as a system.
+We install the cladding side to a listed assembly rather than as standalone material.

-Yes — fire-separation walls between tenants and at property lines are part of the commercial assembly scope.
+Yes.
+Fire-separation walls between tenants and at property lines are part of the commercial assembly scope and are integrated at the exterior wall lines during re-skin work.

 Sources